 Medical Device Regulation (MDR)

-Medical Device Regulation (MDR) – Regulation 2017/745 (EU) on Medical Devices
+Medical Device Regulation (MDR) — Regulation 2017/745 (EU) on medical devices

-The German counterpart to the term “Medical Device Regulation” is “Medizinprodukteverordnung”.
+The German equivalent for the term Medical Device Regulation (MDR) is “Medical Device Regulation”.
 The European Union (EU) Regulation 2017/745 will become binding throughout Europe on May 26, 2021.
 In this article you will find information on content and implementation regulations for the medical technology industry.

 EU regulation tailored to medical technology

-• Directive 93/42/EEC concerning medical devices (MDD);
+• Medical Device Directive 93/42/EEC (MDD);

-• Directive 90/385/EWG, Active Implantable Medical Devices (AIMDD)
+• Directive 90/385/EEC, active implantable medical devices — Active Imlantable Medical Devices (AIMDD)

-Discover the suitable software for MDR compliance
+Discover the right software for MDR compliance

 Live insight into the GxP-compliant document management system of Digital Life Sciences

-Binding throughout Europe as of May 26, 2021
+Mandatory throughout Europe as of May 26, 2021

 In contrast to the superseded directive, the EU Parliament’s new regulation has gained an international profile.
 Its binding validity extends to all EU member states from the key date of May 26, 2021.
 It should be noted here that as of October 2019, no national legal acts have yet been adopted by the individual member states.
 This also applies to German specifics, requirements and penal provisions to be enacted.
 A corresponding draft for a German implementing law does exist.
 Nevertheless, the Federal Ministry of Health anticipates transition periods.